Types of Mortgages

 This table shows the monthly repayments for various mortgage amounts based on interest rates between 5% and 10%.
 It illustrates the increase of the repayments in dollar terms if interest rates rise.
 If interest rates drop and you have a home loan, try to keep your repayments at the level they were before the fall in interest so you get rid of your debt faster.

 You may be looking at the examples for mortgage interest rates I have used through this topic and think “This guy has rocks in his head!
 Mortgage rates are heaps lower than these examples.”
 In November 2020 official interest rates hit an all time low of 0.1%.
 The Reserve Bank indicated they would not set official interest rates in negative territory, meaning that unless they dropped to zero (which is unlikely as it would do bugger all to stimulate the economy) they can only head in one direction.
 Up.
-If you have started a mortgage post-COVID I hope you have taken full advantage of these never-before-dreamed-of rates and paid back as much as you possibly can.
-I really fear that when rates rise, as they must, that there will be record numbers of homeowners who’ve never experienced repaying a mortgage with ordinary interest rates and who hit the wall and are forced to sell.
+(Granted, the RBA also said rates wouldn’t rise until 2024, which, as we now know, was a bloody stupid thing to say.)
+If you started a mortgage post-COVID I hope you took full advantage of the never-before-dreamed-of rates and paid back as much as you possibly can.
+I really fear that as rates continue to rise, there will be record numbers of homeowners who’ve never experienced repaying a mortgage with normal interest rates and who hit the wall and are forced to sell.
 Repay your mortgage as though interest rates were at the levels in the above examples and with a bit of luck you won’t be selling your home.

 To sum up mortgages: borrow as little as possible and pay off as much as you can over the minimum requirements, as often as you can.
 This should see your mortgage paid off in the shortest possible time.